Brown-Industries/ExportGrafanaDashboardToPDF/README.md

 ## Configuration

 ### Environment Variables
-Duplicate the `.env.example` file and rename it to `.env`.
+Duplicate the example environment file and rename it.

 ```shell
 cp .env.template .env
 nano .env
 ```

-Modify the values according to your configuration.
+Edit the values according to your configuration.

 ```dotenv
 GRAFANA_USER=gfexp
 GRAFANA_PASSWORD=gfexp
 ```

-`GRAFANA_USER` and `GRAFANA_PASSWORD` are the credentials used to authenticate to the Grafana instance.
+`GRAFANA_USER` and `GRAFANA_PASSWORD` are the credentials the exporter will use to log into Grafana.

 ## Usage
-To start the project, run the following command:
+To start the server, run the following command:

 ```shell
 docker compose up -d --build
 ```
-The server will be accessible on port 3001.
+By default, the service runs on port 3001.

 ### Generating a PDF
-To generate a PDF, send a POST request to the /generate-pdf API with the Grafana dashboard URL as a parameter.
+To generate a PDF, send a POST request to `/generate-pdf` with the Grafana dashboard URL.

 The server will respond with the URL of the generated PDF.

 #### Using cURL